 How To Treat Back Acne

-As with most medical conditions, it is best to try to prevent back acne in the first place, and although this is not always possible, there are some measures you can take that might help.
+As with most medical conditions, it is best to try to prevent back acne in the first place.
+Although this is not always possible, there are some measures you can take that may help.

-To start with, check the leaflets and labels of any medication you might be taking.
+To start, check the leaflets and labels of any medications you are taking.
 Some drugs can list the development of acne as a side effect.
-If that is the case, then it is best to speak to a healthcare professional about any alternative medication that you might be able to take.
-Remember, though, as uncomfortable as you might find back acne, if the medication is doing you good otherwise, it might be something that you choose to live with, in order to feel better in every other aspect of your life.
+If that is the case, it is best to consult a healthcare professional about alternative medications that you may be able to take.
+Remember, though, that although back acne can be uncomfortable, if the medication is doing you good, it might be something you choose to live with to feel better in every other aspect of your life.

-Oil based skin care products can also be an issue, as adding more oil to already oil skin can cause your follicles to become blocked more easily.
-Search for oil-free products including moisturisers and sun protection.
-Check the labels of anything you are intending to use; if it claims to be non-comedogenic it means that it won’t cause blackheads, for example.
+Oil-based skin care products can also be an issue, as adding more oil to already oily skin can cause your follicles to become blocked more easily.
+Search for oil-free products, including moisturisers and sun protection.
+Check the labels of anything you intend to use; if it claims to be non-comedogenic, it means that it won’t cause blackheads, for example.

-Pressure on your back, from carrying a bag or sports equipment, can cause your hair follicles to become blocked as well.
+Pressure on your back from carrying a bag or sports equipment can also cause your hair follicles to become blocked.
 If you carry equipment or a backpack for long periods, try to reduce this.

 Good skin care is another way of reducing acne (and not just back acne, but wherever you happen to have it).
-Regularly use a gentle cleanser to wash yourself and always take a shower after any form of exercise, particularly if you have sweat.
+Regularly use a gentle cleanser to wash yourself, and always take a shower after any form of exercise, particularly if you are sweaty.

-If you still find you have back acne, there are over the counter treatments that can help.
+If you still experience back acne, there are over-the-counter treatments available that can help.
 These will include ingredients such as sulphur, resorcinol, salicylic acid, and benzoyl peroxide.

 If none of the above has helped you, you will need to seek advice from a dermatologist.
 They will be able to prescribe medication to reduce and even remove any signs of back acne.